erickzair/SLAM-With-D435i-And-T265/Issues.md

 `sudo apt install gedit`

 ### 3. If you have the problem:
-Camera only extract the point cloud but is not mapping, you must
+Camera only extract the point cloud but is not mapping, you can put the following in the terminal:

 `cd ~/catkin_ws/src/realsense-ros/realsense2_camera/launch`

 `sudo gedit opensource_tracking.launch`

-Change the line:
+And change the line:

 `<arg name="args" value="--delete_db_on_start"/>`